Coronavirus: Z Energy and Caltex cut petrol prices after oil markets sink

-Z Energy and Caltex fuel stations are dropping the price of fuel by seven cents a litre today.
+Z Energy and Caltex fuel stations are dropping the price of fuel by 7 cents a litre today.

-It follows a drop of six cents per litre yesterday.
+It follows a drop of 6c a litre yesterday.

+Prices were clearly moving down at the pump in response to global price reductions on oil, AA Petrolwatch spokesman Mark Stockdale told the Herald.

 On Sunday, Z Energy said it and other fuel retailers were keeping an eye on "significant movements" in the oil market.